dxw/contracts/agreements/employment.md

     2. If at the conclusion of your probationary period the company requires more time to assess your performance, your probationary period may be extended by a further two months.

 8. ### Notice period
     1. In cases of gross misconduct, you may be dismissed without notice.
+The following is an indicative, non-exhaustive list of things that might constitute gross misconduct:
+        1. insubordination;
+        2. committing a tort or being convicted for a criminal offence that impacts on your employment;
+        3. fighting or assaulting another person or causing another person to fear violence;
+        3. deliberately damaging property;
+        4. dishonesty, theft or fraud;
+        5. deliberately or recklessly disclosing confidential information or personal data to a third party;
+        6. willfully or seriously breaching the terms of this contract.
     2. Other than in cases of gross misconduct, your notice period:
         1. during your probationary period is two weeks;
         2. following your probationary period up to the second anniversary of your commencement date is six weeks;